Budibase/website/content/business-apps/templates/complaints-record-template/index.md

 The goal is to ensure that information is recorded accurately and consistently.
 Complaints record tools maximize efficiency when logging, searching, or viewing submitted data.

-This ensures a robust paper trail of all complaints.
+This ensures a robust paper trail of all complaint logs.
 It also creates a dataset that can be leveraged to automate and optimize related workflows.

 ![Complaints Record Template Homescreen](https://res.cloudinary.com/daog6scxm/image/upload/v1647958078/cms/Complaint_record_template_1_lndqfh.png "Complaints Record Home screen")